asmeurer/python-unicode-variable-names/docs/index.md

 aware that other combinations of characters such as combining accents may not be listed below but may still normalize to a character listed below.

-Characters that are not on this list cannot be used in variable names.
-The valid characters are primarily characters that are "like" alphanumeric + underscore.
+Other than that, Unicode characters that are not on this list cannot be used in variable names.
+The valid characters are primarily those that are "like" alphanumeric + underscore.
 It doesn't include things like mathematical symbols (except for Greek letters because those are letters) or emoji.

     >>> ∫x = 1
       File "<stdin>", line 1